Quench dynamics in lattices above one dimension: the free fermionic case: Results

 \ee Note that the last two states of each row can be written with a smaller unit cell, $\nu=2$ and $(\nu_x,\nu_y)=(2,1)$ respectively.
 This means that their entanglement dynamics can also be described by pairs of quasiparticles, which is not the case for the other four.

-In this case, the entanglement entropy can be efficiently computed by tracing the motion of the quasiparticles as described in Section \ref{sec:qppicture} (cf. Eq.~\eqref{eq:xintegratedqp}).
+In all these cases, the entanglement entropy can be efficiently computed by tracing the motion of the quasiparticles as described in Section \ref{sec:qppicture} (cf. Eq.~\eqref{eq:xintegratedqp}).
 An explicit example of this is shown in Fig.~\ref{fig:areas}.
 In particular, for all the states \eqref{eq:examplecc}, the relevant cell bipartitions produce three distinct entanglement contributions, $\{s_a(\bm{p})\}_{a=1,2,3}$.
-This effectively means that we have to specify only three areas $\{{\cal A}_a(A, \bm{p},t)\}_{a=1,2,3}$: see Fig.~\ref{fig:areas} for illustrations of the three areas for these states.
-The explicit form of ${\cal A}_a(A, \bm{p},t)$ is reported in Appendix~\ref{app:dynamics}, while the entanglement contributions are reported in Tables~\ref{tbl:1d entropy contributions} and \ref{tbl:2d entropy contributions}.
-The resulting quasiparticle predictions are compared to the exact numerical solutions, in Fig.~\ref{fig:QPtest}.
-The left and right panels correspond respectively to $d=1$ and $d=2$.
+This effectively means that we have to specify only three areas $\{{\cal A}_a(A, \bm{p},t)\}_{a=1,2,3}$: see Figs.~\ref{fig:areas}(a) and ~\ref{fig:areas}(b) for illustrations of the three areas in $d=1$ and $d=2$ respectively, where in the latter we consider the more general case of $l_x \neq l_y$ to anticipate the section that follows.
+An example of the explicit form for one of these areas, ${\cal A}_2(A, \bm{p},t)$ from Fig.~\ref{fig:areas}(b), is given by \be